These are signals that something isn’t right.

 The client kept making changes and asking for rewrites over and over again.
 The internal people couldn’t agree among themselves about what they wanted.
 It was literally making me ill and I told the head of corporate communications that we would have to resign the project.

-To my surprise, she understood completely that they had been a bad client and paid us a significant kill fee for the project for all the planning work we had done.
+To my surprise, she understood completely that they had been a bad client and paid us a very significant kill fee for the project for all the planning work we had done.

 You don’t get paid.
 Be sure you set a schedule for getting paid.
 It’s understandable if an invoice gets delayed once.
 But if the company owes you money for several months, then you’ve got to stop working until you are paid.
 Some large corporations are now insisting on a 90-day payment schedule.
 If this isn’t satisfactory, don’t take the work.